Jianningli/denal_ai_assistant/README.md

 ---

-*Built with ❤️ for dental professionals.
+*Built with ❤️.
 Your data, your control.*